SasView/sasview/src/sas/qtgui/Calculators/media/resolution_calculator_help.rst

    the minimum and maximum values should be separated by a '-' to specify a range.

-   Optionally, the wavelength (BUT NOT of the wavelength spread) can be extended by adding '; nn' where the 'nn' specifies the number of the bins for the numerical integration.
+   Optionally, the wavelength (BUT NOT the wavelength spread) can be extended by adding '; nn' where the 'nn' specifies the number of the bins for the numerical integration.
 The default value is nn = 10.
 The same number of bins will be used for the corresponding wavelength spread.